facebookresearch/moco-v3/README.md

 </tr>
 </tbody></table>

-These hyper-parameters can be set with arguments passed to `main_moco.py`.
+These hyper-parameters can be set with respective arguments.
 For example:

 <details>
 <summary>ResNet-50, 1000-Epoch, 2-Node.</summary>